PerMalmberg/du-yfs/Manual.md

 *PB = Programming Board

-Now copy the contents of [this file](https://github.com/PerMalmberg/du-elevator-docking-control/), right-click on the Programming Board, open the Advanced menu and click `Paste Lua Configuration from clipboard`.
+Now copy the _contents_ the latest released [Json file from here](https://github.com/PerMalmberg/du-elevator-docking-control/), right-click on the Programming Board, open the Advanced menu and click `Paste Lua Configuration from clipboard`.
+Ensure you get a success message on screen.

 Right-click on the programming board and click `Edit Lua parameters` and set a unique communication channel, using alpha numerical characters only, no spaces.
 Ensure you keep the quotation marks!
 The channel must be unique per elevator/gate set or they will interfere with each other.
 Click OK to close the dialog.
 Now activate the programming board to complete the setup of the worker side.
 It will turn itself off automatically.

-Using Lua chat, you must now run the command `set -commChannel CHANNEL` on the elevator, replacing `CHANNEL` with the same channel name you used above.
+On the elevator, in Lua chat, you must now run the command `set -commChannel CHANNEL`, replacing `CHANNEL` with the same channel name you used above.

-When the traveling or reaching the final waypoint, the gates/doors will now open and close automatically (except when manual control is active).
+> Note: Gate Control is only active while running a route, not when manually controlling the construct with keys or via the `move` command.

 ## Fuel gauges